ericung/TheNiceBible/README.md

 God gets pissed off from too much responsibility.

 **Sodom and Gomorrah**\
 Sex is fun but do it responsibly.
+Are you ready for kids?

 **David and Gomorrah**\
 The odd duck out takes over.